mootools/mootools-core/Docs/Fx/Fx.md

 ### Notes:

-* The timer will be stopped to allow the effect to continue where it left off by calling <Fx.resume>.
+* The timer will be stopped to allow the effect to continue where it left off by calling [Fx:resume](#Fx:resume).
 * If you call start on a paused effect, the timer will simply be cleared allowing the new transition to start.